asurprenant15/telecom_project/README.md

-# Prediction Churn from telecom data
+# Predicting Churn from telecom data

 For this project I'm going to suggest a model to predict customer Churn for telecom companies.
 The data I used is available on [Kaggle!](https://www.kaggle.com/radmirzosimov/telecom-users-dataset)